ayoo2452/DH110/README.md

 **********************Major pain points in design:**********************

 - Flexibility and efficiency of use
-    - The site makes use of information hierarchy to display resource categories, rather than promoting the groups that provide them.
-This allows users to quickly glance at a logged resource and understand immediately what kind of service they provide (or are likely to provide)
-    - The site could also benefit from providing time/availability as an additional filter when browsing resources and/or events.
-This would be extremely beneficial to people who are looking to receive certain services at certain hours of the day (ex. working parents who need to narrow down the resources based on when they are available).
+    - The site could benefit from providing time/availability as an additional filter when browsing resources and/or events.
+For instance, allowing users to filter results to only include services available at certain hours of the day (ex. working parents who need to narrow down the resources based on when they are available).

 ### Usability Testing - Pilot